 When you connect to a cloud security platform, performance is critical.
 It cannot break or slow down your internet connection.
 Since our network was established in 2006, we’ve had 100% uptime.
 To ensure reliability, we use Anycast routing— every data center announces the same IP address so that requests are transparently sent to the fastest available with automated failover.
 With Umbrella, you’ll never experience downtime for maintenance and you don’t need static routes to a primary and backup datacenters.

 To start, Umbrella determines which customer the internet request belongs to, and which policy to enforce.
-Next, we determine if the destination — domain request and IP response — is (A) malicious, unwanted, or blacklisted; (B) safe or whitelisted; or (C) hosting both malicious and safe content.
+Next, we determine if the destination — domain request and IP response — is (A) malicious, unwanted, or blacklisted; (B) safe or whitelisted; or (C) risky, meaning it hosts both malicious and safe content.

 For type A destinations, we route the connection to a block page.
 For B, we route the connection as normal.
 And for C, we route the connection through our cloud-based proxy for deeper inspection.
 All requests are logged globally and immediately visible for your security teams to take action.

-Traditionally, blocking web content at the URL-level requires proxying all connection which adds latency and complexity, negatively impacting your network performance.
-Umbrella does not send all connections through a proxy.
-With Umbrella, safe connections are allowed and malicious requests are blocked.
-Web connections to partially malicious or suspicious domains are transparently routed to Umbrella’s intelligent proxy for deeper inspection.
-So users don’t experience any slow or broken internet access.
+Traditionally, blocking web content at the URL level requires proxying all connections — which adds complexity and negatively impacts performance.
+With Umbrella, safe connections are allowed and malicious requests are blocked at the DNS-layer.
+Only requests to risky domains, which contain both malicious and legitimate content, are routed for deeper URL and file inspection.
+With Umbrella’s intelligent proxy, users don’t experience any slow or broken internet access.

 One fear that IT has with the cloud is a loss of customization and control.
-Umbrella offers an open API to integrate with in-house tools and third party solutions.
-Using our API, you can to send local intelligence into Umbrella and enforce it globally within minutes.
+Umbrella is an open platform that integrates with your in-house tools and third party solutions.
+Using our API, you can send local intelligence to Umbrella and enforce it globally in minutes.
 Additionally, you can query our threat intelligence using the Cisco Umbrella Investigate API and enrich security event data in your SIEM or other systems.